 Joining the Community and Building Trust

-Because Redditors hate this type of self-promotion, it’s a good idea to start interacting with community, providing value, and earning karma before you try sharing your own content.
+Because Redditors hate all types of self-promotion, it’s a good idea to start interacting with the community, providing value, and earning karma before you share your own content.

 - What topics am I knowledgeable about?